 Being at One: Neale Donald Walsch Interview with Gil Dekel, PhD (Part 1 of 3).

 Gil Dekel: Many people read your books and then go and do something positive… people don’t just put the books back on the shelf.
-How does it feel to be a man who inspires millions into action?
+How does it feel to be a man who inspire millions into action?

 Neale Donald Walsch: I don’t feel that I have done that, I feel that God has done that… I’m not being overly modest and I’m not trying to present myself in some kind of artificially humble way.
 I really mean that.
 I don’t have the sense that I have inspired millions of people but I’m very clear that the words that God brought through me have inspired millions of people.
 And I am only deeply grateful that I could play a role; that I could be a minion, and that I could somehow stir up a moment and have some small thing to do with this process.